philmcminn/new-paper/README.md

 spaces (i.e., by using hyphens instead) in file and directory names ensures good cross-platform compatibility.

-## Further LaTeX Tips
+## Using This Repository in Conjunction with Other Latex Advice on the Web

 The comments of this paper offer a number of tips on how to write good LaTeX.

-There is a lot of other good advice on the web, too.
-See, for example, the following links:
+There is a lot of other good advice on the web, that you should check out too.
+See, the following links, for example:

 * [Advice for Writing LaTeX Documents](https://github.com/dspinellis/latex-advice),
   by Diomidis Spinellis.